I clean a lot of glass, but how is glass made?

 The Romans and Egyptians most likely used sand mixed with ground seashells as raw materials for silicon and lime.
 Hardwood ash was the source of the soda.
 These two groups also showed remarkable ingenuity in how they used metallic oxides as coloring for the glass.

 After AD 200, glassmaking skills in Europe declined considerably, remaining far below those of the Romans for a thousand years.
 The stained glass windows that began appearing in churches in the 12th century did not reach their peak until the 13th and 14th centuries.

-Following the decline in glass making skills, the Venetians redeveloped all Romans’ skills.
+Following the decline in glass making skills, the Venetians redeveloped all Romans’ skills. (including how to make Venetian blinds!)
 Most of their creations were soda-lime glass.
 By the 15th century, they developed new materials, colored glass types, and techniques for decoration.

 In 1453, following the capture of Constantinople by the Turks, the Venetian glass trade fell.
 Venetian glassmakers immigrated to other European countries.